 A class action lawsuit could help drivers get money back for repairs and force General Motors (GM) to find a fix for the problem.

-A class action lawsuit has been filed alleging a defect in the 2010-present Chevrolet Camaros is causing a host of issues related to the starter that have led a countless number of drivers to complain that their cars won’t start.
+A class action lawsuit has been filed alleging a defect in the certain Chevrolet Camaros is causing a host of issues related to the starter that have led a countless number of drivers to complain that their cars won’t start.

 What’s the Problem with the Starters?

-The class action lawsuit is alleging that the starters and heat shielding in 2010-present Camaros were defectively designed and improperly installed.
+The class action lawsuit is alleging that the starters and heat shielding in certain Chevy Camaros were defectively designed and improperly installed.
 Specifically, the suit claims the heat shields in the vehicles cannot properly protect the starter and surrounding components from absorbing heat, which can cause the starter to burn out.

 As a result, drivers are experiencing instances in which their cars won’t start – especially in hot weather or just after driving.
 Oftentimes, the starter will click or the engine will crank, but the car still won’t turn on.